pbayer83/academic-kickstart/content/home/workinprogress.md

 - Government Participation in Virtual Negotiations: Evidence from IPCC Approval Sessions (with Lorenzo Crippa, Hannah Hughes, and Erlend Hermansen, conditionally accepted at *Climatic Change*).

-- [Climate Policy Costs, Regional Politics and Backlash against International Cooperation](https://osf.io/qb5fw) (with Federica Genovese, under review).

-- Mapping Engagement Levels of Governments in IPCC Approval Meetings by Topic from Text (with Lorenzo Crippa, Hannah Hughes, and Erlend Hermansen).
+- Mapping Engagement Levels of Governments in IPCC Approval Meetings by Topic from Text (with Lorenzo Crippa, Hannah Hughes, and Erlend Hermansen, under review).

+- [Climate Policy Costs, Regional Politics and Backlash against International Cooperation](https://osf.io/qb5fw) (with Federica Genovese, revise and resubmit).

+- Energy Transition, Financial Markets and New EU Interventionism (with Lorenzo Crippa and Federica Genovese).

 - Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).

-- Energy Transition, Financial Markets and New EU Interventionism (with Lorenzo Crippa and Federica Genovese).
+- Government Influence in Information Production of International Organizations (with Lorenzo Crippa).

 - Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets.

-- Government Influence in Information Production of International Organizations (with Lorenzo Crippa).

-- Is it all Cheap Talk?
-The Effects of International Climate Agreements on Domestic Political Debates (with Zac Greene and Christine Sylvester)